Longevity is seen as a blessing in Singapore, and if latest statistics are any indication, we have much to be thankful about.

 However, it is never too late either, so don’t despair if you have not yet started putting aside money for retirement.
 Late starters have the benefit of a more mature career, which enables them to take full advantage of some types of retirement products.

 Healthcare and caregiving arrangements should be given special attention when planning for retirement.
 Consider purchasing insurance such as hospitalisation and critical illness insurance to lower your future healthcare costs.
 It is also advisable to discuss caregiving arrangements with your family ahead of time so you know what to expect as you age and can better anticipate future costs.

 Finally, consider taking advantage of insurance plans that can beef up existing government support.
 Integrated Shield Plans build on your existing coverage from MediShield Life, and disability income insurance can enhance your CareShield Life coverage.

 Life is a marathon, not a sprint.
 No matter when you start planning for retirement, consistency will win the race.
 Find out how Manulife’s retirement savings plans can help you prepare for a comfortable retirement

-Achieve your retirement goals, no matter how unconventional they might be with Manulife SmartRetire (II)
+Achieve your retirement goals no matter how unconventional they may be

-Manulife SmartRetire (II) is the new ILP from Manulife designed to give you flexibility and control in your retirement journey
+Manulife SmartRetire (III) is the new ILP from Manulife designed to give you flexibility and control in your retirement journey